tangollama/cis411_lab1/labreports/LAB_hz1165.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+* The architectural pattern I am planning to employ is broker because decoupling huge traffic is exactly what Serve Central needs if it has so much users.
+We need mutiple servers and regional datastores which are geographically located in different locations so all the users can have the fastest response time.
+Also, multiple servers and datastores will be able to handle 50TB of data.
+We will also need a service to let authorized parties to traverse data from our datastore as well as letting researchers to pull up our data from our data store for researching purposes.
+* The benefit of these changes is that Serve Central is now capable of handling a large traffic of data transfer and new registers, and it also has the abilities to expand into more places which grants more users.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.